 It’s no secret that our bodies change as we age.
 One of the most noticeable changes is often our weight.
 Have you found yourself gaining or even losing weight without changing your diet or eating habits?
-This is common among older adults, but it’s definitely something that needs to be monitored.
+This is common among older adults, but it’s definitely something you need to monitor.
 For seniors, it’s important to maintain a healthy weight.
 It helps you to live a long and healthy life.

 Your weight directly impacts your overall health.
 This is why it’s important to keep a close eye on it.
 Fortunately, there are steps you can take to maintain a healthy weight.
 But first, we need to discuss what exactly constitutes a healthy weight.

 No two people are the same, and no two people should be expected to weigh the same.
 However, a standard method used to determine a benchmark for being underweight, healthy, and overweight is calculating your Body Mass Index (BMI).
-Your BMI is calculated using your height and weight.
-It is done by dividing height in inches by weight.
+You calculate your BMI using your height and weight.
+You divide your height in inches by weight.
 There are several online BMI calculators that can be easily used to determine your suggested BMI.

 Although BMI has been a reliable way to determine a healthy weight among individuals, it’s not always the most important factor to consider.
 BMI compares apples to apples, and as previously stated, no two people are the same.
 And as we age, other factors begin to come into play, such as gender, age, and specific health conditions.

 A recent meta-analysis of almost 200,000 adults over 65 published in the American Journal of Clinical Nutrition indicated that adult BMI ranges might not apply in the same way to seniors.
 For example, being underweight was more closely linked with the risk of death, whereas obesity was not.